Frequently Asked Questions

 The Teacher-Student Relationship or Master-Apprentice Relationship has existed in every spiritual tradition.
 Because of the specific nature of spiritual disciplines, the Student-Teacher relationship is intensely personal and is regarded among the most sacred of relationships.
 Such associations typically consist of a mutually understood pact by which each is bound to the mutual principles of integrity, honesty, admiration, and respect.

 In the case of the Master-Apprentice relationship, there is an additional promise of commitment.
 Apprenticeships require that the additional terms of a specific period of training and level of competency be attained before the apprentice can be endorsed by the teacher.
-Typically, apprenticeships are not about understanding Zen, but rather acknowledging a certain level of expertise in specific arts and/or practices related to Zen.
+Typically, apprenticeships are not just about understanding Zen, but acknowledging a certain level of expertise in specific arts and/or practices related to Zen.

 What is the Role of the Zen Teacher?